A Preconditioned Iterative Interior Point Approach to the Conic Bundle Subproblem: Introduction

 In contrast, identifying the correct subspace seems to work well for the deterministic preconditioning routine.
 It exploits structural properties of the KKT system's origin in interior point methods.
 Within interior point methods iterative approaches have been investigated in quite a number of works, in conjunction with semidefinite optimization see \eg \cite{Toh2008,KocvaraStingl2007}.
 These methods were mostly designed for exploiting sparsity rather than low rank structure.
 During the last months of this work an approach closely related to ours appeared in \cite{HabibiKavandKocvaraStingl2021}.
 It significantly extends ideas of \cite{ZhangLavaei2017} for a deterministic preconditioning variant.
 It assumes the rank of the optimal solution to be known in advance and provides a detailed analysis for this case.
 Their ideas and arguments heavily influenced the condition number analysis of our approach presented in theorems \ref{T:deterministiccond} and \ref{T:speccondbound}.
 In contrast to \cite{HabibiKavandKocvaraStingl2021}, our algorithmic approach does not require any a priori knowledge on the rank of the optimal solution.
 Rather, Theorem~\ref{T:speccondbound} and Lemma~\ref{L:TTTPSC} motivate an estimate on the singular value induced by certain directions associated with active interior point variables, that seems to offer a good indicator for the relevance of the corresponding subspace.

 In Section \ref{S:experiments} the performance of the preconditioning approaches is illustrated relative to the direct solver on sequences of KKT systems that arise in solving three large scale instances within ConicBundle.
 The deterministic approach turns out to be surprisingly effective in identifying a suitable subspace.
 It provides good control on the condition number and reduces the number of matrix vector multiplications significantly.
 The selected instances are also intended to demonstrate the differences in the potential of the methods depending on the problem characteristics.
 Roughly, the direct solver is mainly attractive if the model is tiny, if significant parts of the Schur complement can be precomputed for all KKT systems of the same subproblem or if precision requirements get exceedingly high with the entire bundle model being strongly active.
-In general, however, the iterative approach with deteriministic preconditioner can be expected to lead to significant savings in computation time in large scale applications.
-In Section \ref{S:concl} the paper ends with some concluding remarks.
+In general, however, the iterative approach with deteriministic preconditioner can be expected to lead to significant savings in computation time in large scale applications. \upd{In order to demonstrate that this KKT systems based analysis suitably reflects the performance of the solvers within the bundle method, the section closes with reporting preliminary experiments on randomly generated Max-Cut instances where ConicBundle is run for each solver separately with exactly the same parameter settings that were developed and tuned for the direct solver.} In Section \ref{S:concl} the paper ends with some concluding remarks.